alerta/alerta-docs/_sources/federated.rst.txt

 Forwarding Filters
 ------------------

-The types of entites to be forwarded are configurable:
+The types of entities to be forwarded are configurable:

   * ``*`` - everything ie. alerts, all actions (incl. custom), deletes
   * ``alerts`` - alerts